vinaybommana/pythonNotes/python_notes.md

 * for a top-down approach you'd flip the same structure on its head and start with the highest-level building block first, fleshing out the details later.

+* vars -- function
+* key sharing dictionaries
+* ordered dicts are not only ordered but also very less size compared to 2.7 dicts

+* seperate chaining
+* pprint -- very helpful for nested datastructures.